Biohazard Strain Guide

-Side effects seem to be mild with this strain of cannabis.
+Side effects seem to be mild with this strain.
 However, it is not recommended for novice smokers.
-Because the effects of Biohazard are potent, and the smoke is thick and dense, it may induce heavy coughing to inexperienced smokers.
+Because the effects of Biohazard strain are potent, and the smoke is thick and dense, it may induce heavy coughing to inexperienced smokers.

 Likewise, the effects of this strain are powerful.
 Prepare for a drawn-out high.
 This may become overwhelming for novice smokers.
 Luckily, very few users report cottonmouth or dry eyes!

 Biohazard weed strain is a dense, purple-hued kush beautifully complemented with orange pistils veining throughout the bud.
 The plant grows bushy, wonderfully vibrant flowers that intrigue even novice growers.
 Between the unique physical characteristics and the one-of-a-kind aroma, you’ll be perplexed when you become acquainted with this strain.